ropellad/LDD3-Notes/Chapter_2_Building_and_Running_Modules.md

 EXPORT_SYMBOL(name);
 EXPORT_SYMBOL_GPL(name);
 ```
 The GPL version makes the symbol available to GPL-licensed modules only.
-This variable is stored in a special part of the module executible (an “ELF section”)that is used by the kernel at load time to find the variables exported by the module.
+This variable is stored in a special part of the module executable (an “ELF section”)that is used by the kernel at load time to find the variables exported by the module.

 ### Preliminaries